codingMustache/codingMustache/README.md

 ## Daily Trivia

-In computing terms, typically what does CLI stand for?
+Which of the following is NOT a computer science algorithm?
- 1. Control Line Interface
+ 1. Merge Sort
- 2. Command Line Interface
+ 2. Bubble Sort
- 3. Common Language Input
+ 3. Float Sort
- 4. Common Language Interface
+ 4. Quick Sort

 <details>
   <summary>Answer</summary>
-  Command Line Interface
+  Float Sort
 </details>